uu64/account-book-api/README.md

-# housekeeping-book-api
+# account-book-api

-This is a Web API for getting data from a Google Sheets that follows the format below.
+This is a Web API for getting data of my household account book from a Google Sheets.

 The data in each row should have the following values.